aidanmelen/terraform-provider-snowsql/docs/resources/exec.md

 Optional:

 - `number_of_statements` (Number) Specifies the number of SnowSQL statements.
+Defaults to `None` which will dynamically count the number semicolons in SnowSQL statements.

+<a id="nestedblock--read"></a>
+### Nested Schema for `read`

+Required:

+- `statements` (String) A string containing one or many SnowSQL statements separated by semicolons.

+Optional:

-Defaults to `-1` which will dynamically count the number semicolons in SnowSQL statements.
-Go [here](https://godoc.org/github.com/snowflakedb/gosnowflake#hdr-Executing_Multiple_Statements_in_One_Call) to learn more about preventing SQL injection attacks.
+- `number_of_statements` (Number) Specifies the number of SnowSQL statements.
+Defaults to `None` which will dynamically count the number semicolons in SnowSQL statements.

 <a id="nestedblock--update"></a>